 An odor is a gas.
-And too small to catch in the fibers of the HEPA filter.
+The particle sizes are too small to catch in the fibers of the HEPA filter.

-If you need odor removal in additional to particles you will also need a carbon filter or some type of gas filter element.
+If you need fume or odor removal in addition to particles you will also need a carbon filter or some type of gas filter element.
 We go into this in some detail in the article activated carbon air filter.
 This also applies if you live near a highway and seek the removal of air pollution.

 In a nutshell, activated carbon absorbs gases.
 Not all gases but most of them.
 It is a general gas and odor remover.

 If you need cigarette smoke removal then a HEPA filter and carbon filter will work well.
 This is also a good solution for mold or mildew where this is a light odor.

 One gas where carbon is not so good is formaldehyde.
 This is given off from building materials, carpeting, furniture and flooring.
 To remove this you need a specialized gas filter media.
 An example of this is a substance called potassium permanganate.
 Anyways, if you have this issue please check to make sure the gas filter can address your concern.